Hot Backup for Database Content: Highway to Efficiency

 Database backup plug-ins: MySQL, MS SQL, Oracle, IBM DB2, PostgreSQL and ODBC

-Handy Backup performs hot backup using plug-ins for such database engines as Oracle, MS SQL, MySQL, PostgreSQL, Lotus Notes/Domino and IBM DB2.
+Handy Backup performs hot backup using plug-ins designed for database engines such as Oracle, MS SQL, MySQL, PostgreSQL, Lotus Notes/Domino, and IBM DB2.

-Plug-ins will automatically select hot backup when possible, for optimizing the backup process without any complications for users (as an example, the hot backup task can even be executed as Windows service, hiding the interface completely).
+The plug-ins will automatically select hot backup when possible, optimizing the backup process without complications for users.
+For instance, the hot backup task can even be executed as a Windows service, completely hiding the interface.

 30-day full-featured trial period